-The SAWMPO will take a proactive approach to providing an opportunity for the public and stakeholders to be involved early and with a continuing involvement in all phases of the transportation planning process.
-Section 4 outlines the various guidelines and methods that will be used to provide for meaningful public participation.
-SAWMPO will operate in a manner consistent with Title VI Regulations
+The SAWMPO will take a proactive approach to providing an opportunity for the public and stakeholders to be involved in all phases of the transportation planning process and operate in a manner consistent with Title VI Regulations.
+This section outlines the procedures of all regular SAWMPO meetings and requirements for publication of legal notices.
+Section 5 provides an overview of public communication, education, and outreach initiatives.